-You need to marinate the meat for a few hours (the longer the better), so plan this meal in advance.
+You must marinate the meat for a few hours (the longer the better), so plan this meal in advance.
 I suggest starting marinating in the morning if you are making this for dinner.

 The kebab marinade

-You need extra virgin olive oil, coconut aminos, apple cider vinegar, Ras el hanout spice mix, onion powder, garlic powder, pepper, salt, pepper, 1 kiwi fruit.
+You need extra virgin olive oil, coconut aminos, apple cider vinegar, Ras el Hanout spice mix, onion powder, garlic powder, pepper, salt, pepper, and one kiwi fruit.
 The kiwi trick I learned from a friend in Dubai.
-Apparently, it is used in Middle Eastern cuisine to tenderize the meat (at least my friend used it and she is an amazing cook).
+Apparently, it is used in Middle Eastern cuisine to tenderize the meat (at least my friend used it, and she is an amazing cook).

-I use a recipe by Teri from NoCrumbsLeft, you find it HERE.
-You need a red onion, good quality olive oil, red wine vinegar and dry oregano.
-I don’t like to expose the extra virgin olive oil to light and air for so long, because is very sensitive to oxidation, so I make mine in a jar I can cover, and keep it at room temperature, in my pantry (in a dark place, not close to a heat source).
+I use a recipe by Teri from NoCrumbsLeft; you find it HERE.
+You need a red onion, good-quality olive oil, red wine vinegar, and dry oregano.
+I don’t like to expose the extra virgin olive oil to light and air for so long, because it is very sensitive to oxidation, so I make mine in a jar I can cover and keep it at room temperature in my pantry (in a dark place, not close to a heat source).

-You need a good quality extra virgin olive oil, and the following spices: cumin powder, dry thyme, dry oregano, sumac, fresh ground pepper, salt (I use Himalayan pink salt), toasted sesame seeds (don’t buy them toasted, buy raw and just toast them for few minutes in a dry pan).
+You need good quality extra virgin olive oil and the following spices: cumin powder, dry thyme, dry oregano, sumac, fresh ground pepper, salt (I use Himalayan pink salt), and toasted sesame seeds.

 The serving platter